-POST Message Description 1880 A Plug and Play adapter has requested a hardware interrupt that is not available.
-Action: Make sure that all ISA legacy adapters are set correctly in the Configuration/Setup Utility program.
+- Make sure that settings for all ISA legacy adapters are correct in the Configuration/Setup Utility program.
 If the hardware interrupt settings are not correct, change and save the settings.
-Setting the resources used by ISA legacy adapters to ISA Resource enables the Plug and Play function to configure around the legacy adapters.
-For background information on PCI, ISA, Plug and Play, and legacy (non-Plug and Play) adapters, refer to Installing Options in Your IntelliStation M Pro.
-For information about required interrupt resource settings for ISA legacy adapters, refer to the documentation that comes with these adapters.
-For instructions on using the Configuration/Setup Utility program, see Chapter 5, "Using the Configuration/Setup Utility Program" on page 29.
-Make sure that switches on all ISA legacy adapters are set correctly.
-For information about switch settings, refer to the documentation that comes with the ISA legacy adapters.
-3. If all hardware interrupts are being used by ISA legacy adapters, you might need to remove an ISA legacy adapter to make an interrupt available to the Plug and Play adapter you want to install.
-For instructions on removing adapters, see Installing Options in Your IntelliStation M Pro.
-Note: If you remove an ISA legacy adapter, set the hardware interrupt used by the removed adapter to Available before installing another adapter.
-4. If you have other PCI or Plug and Play adapters installed, you might need to remove one of these adapters to make an interrupt available to the Plug and Play adapter you want to install.
-If the problem cannot be isolated and corrected, have the computer serviced.
+Setting the resources used by ISA legacy adapters to ISA Resource enables the Plug and Play function to configure around the legacy adapters. - For background information on PCI, ISA, Plug and Play, and legacy (non-Plug and Play) adapters, refer to Installing Options in Your IntelliStation E Pro.
+For information about required interrupt resource settings for ISA legacy adapters, refer to the documentation supplied with these adapters.
+For instructions on using the Configuration/Setup Utility program, see Chapter 5, "Using the Configuration/Setup Utility Program" on page 41. - Make sure that switches on all ISA legacy adapters are set correctly.
+For information about switch settings, refer to the documentation supplied with the ISA legacy adapters. - 3.
+If all hardware interrupts are being used by ISA legacy adapters, you might need to remove an ISA legacy adapter to make an interrupt available to the Plug and Play adapter you want to install.
+For instructions on removing adapters, see Chapter 7, "Installing Options Overview" on page 81. - Note: If you remove an ISA legacy adapter, set the hardware interrupt used by the removed adapter to Available before installing another adapter. - 4.
+If you have other PCI or Plug and Play adapters installed, you might need to remove one of these adapters to make an interrupt available to the Plug and Play adapter you want to install. - If your system will be loading a Plug and Play operating system, ensure that Plug and Play Operating System is set to Yes. - 6.
+Ensure that the address decode value for the adapter is properly set.

 POST Message Description 1881 A Plug and Play adapter has requested memory resources that are not available.
-Action: 1.
-Make sure that all ISA legacy adapters are set correctly in the Configuration/Setup Utility program.
+Action: Make sure that settings for all ISA legacy adapters are correct in the Configuration/Setup Utility program.
 If the memory resource settings are not correct, change and save the settings.
 Setting the resources used by ISA legacy adapters to ISA Resource enables the Plug and Play function to configure around the legacy adapters.
-For background information on PCI, ISA, Plug and Play, and legacy (non-Plug and Play) adapters, refer to Installing Options in Your IntelliStation M Pro.
-For information about required memory resource settings for ISA legacy adapters, refer to the documentation that comes with these adapters.
-For instructions on using the Configuration/Setup Utility program, see Chapter 5, "Using the Configuration/Setup Utility Program" on page 29.
+For background information on PCI, ISA, Plug and Play, and legacy (non-Plug and Play) adapters, refer to Installing Options in Your IntelliStation E Pro.
+For information about required memory resource settings for ISA legacy adapters, refer to the documentation supplied with these adapters.
+For instructions on using the Configuration/Setup Utility program, see Chapter 5, "Using the Configuration/Setup Utility Program" on page 41.
 Make sure that switches on all ISA legacy adapters are set correctly.
-For information about switch settings, refer to the documentation that comes with the ISA legacy adapters.
+For information about switch settings, refer to the documentation supplied with the ISA legacy adapters.
 3. If all memory resources are being used by ISA legacy adapters, you might need to remove an ISA legacy adapter to make memory available to the Plug and Play adapter you want to install.
-For instructions on removing adapters, see Installing Options in Your IntelliStation M Pro.
+For instructions on removing adapters, see Chapter 7, "Installing Options Overview" on page 81.
 Note: If you remove an ISA legacy adapter, set the memory resources used by the removed adapter to Available before installing another adapter.
 4. If you have other PCI or Plug and Play adapters installed, you might need to remove one of these adapters to make memory available to the Plug and Play adapter you want to install.
-If the problem cannot be isolated and corrected, have the computer serviced.